se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 To the fullest extent permitted by law, Licensor shall **not** be liable for any indirect, incidental, special, exemplary, or consequential damages.
 **Nothing in this EULA excludes or limits liability where such exclusion or limitation is unlawful, including for death or personal injury caused by negligence, fraud, or wilful misconduct.**

+## 10A.
+Liability Cap (Business Users Only)

+This clause applies **only** to Business Users.
+To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Game shall not exceed **{{LIABILITY_CAP_AMOUNT}}**.
+Nothing in this clause applies to Consumers, nor does it limit liability where such limitation is unlawful (including for death or personal injury caused by negligence, fraud or wilful misconduct).

 ## 11. Export Controls & Sanctions